PX4/PX4-user_guide/en/assembly/quick_start_pixhawk5x.md

-# Pixhawk 4 Wiring Quick Start
+# Holybro Pixhawk 5x Wiring Quick Start

 :::warning
 PX4 does not manufacture this (or any) autopilot.